 While there will not be posts on games here, there will be updates on other things about his life–writings about Max, his own writing, and the Max Mallory Foundation, which will promote testicular cancer awareness and provide awards and scholarships for gaming students at the University of Wisconsin-Whitewater.

-For further reading now, here are some short pieces related to Max Mallory and his life:
+For further reading, here are some short pieces related to Max Mallory and his life (updated Apr.
+25, 2018):

 Let’s talk about something in games journalism today, and I promise I won’t use the GG-word.